 1973: The Jackson 5 released their eighth studio album, Get It Together.

 1975: Pink Floyd’s ninth studio album, Wish You Were Here, was released in the UK by Harvest Records.
 The following day it was issued in the US by Columbia.
-Recorded during numerous recording sessions at Abbey Road Studios in London, Roger Waters had come up with the idea to split the group’s 26-minute tribute for former band member Syd Barrett, “Shine On You Crazy Diamond,” into two parts that would bookend the album around three new compositions, with an overall concept linking them—an idea that the band had employed with great success on their previous album, The Dark Side of the Moon.
+Roger Waters had come up with the idea to split the group’s 26-minute tribute for former band member Syd Barrett, “Shine On You Crazy Diamond,” into two parts that would bookend the album around three new compositions, with an overall concept linking them—an idea that the band had employed with great success on their previous album, The Dark Side of the Moon.
 The album later became the band’s second #1 in both the US and UK.

 1975: George Harrison released “You,” the lead single from his sixth studio album, Extra Texture (Read All About It).
 Harrison had written the song in 1970 for Ronnie Spector of the Ronettes, who recorded it in London in 1971 for a proposed solo album on the Beatles’ Apple record label, but the recording remained unissued.
 Four years later, Harrison utilized the same backing track, which features contributions from Leon Russell, Jim Gordon, and others, and added new overdubs that included saxophone solos by Jim Horn.